iamszabo/base-webapp/README.md

-An initical web application with a basic spring configuration.
+An initial web application with a basic spring configuration.